worka/vanilla-js-wheel-zoom/README.md

 #### Methods onMaxScaleReached() / onMinScaleReached()

-There are no such, but [you can get](https://github.com/worka/vanilla-js-wheel-zoom/issues/34) the desired behavior
+There are no such, but [you can get](https://github.com/worka/vanilla-js-wheel-zoom/issues/34) the desired behavior (and see <a href="https://worka.github.io/vanilla-js-wheel-zoom/demo-scale-reached.html">demo</a>)

 ### Options